-- "Show notation for RealCharts in styles" will show RealCharts that have been generated from styles with RealTracks. - "Show Notation for Soloists" will show RealCharts that have been generated from the Select Soloist dialog. - "Save RealChart in MIDI file" will save the RealChart to a MIDI track so you can analyze it in other programs. - "Save RealCharts in BB Songs (MGU)" will save the RealChart MIDI information to the MGU file.
+- Show notation for RealCharts in styles will show RealCharts that have been generated from styles with RealTracks. - Show RealCharts Notation for Soloists will show RealCharts that have been generated from the Select Soloist dialog. - Show RealCharts notation for styles and songs will save the RealChart to a MIDI track so you can analyze it in other programs. - Save RealCharts in BB Songs (MGU) will save the RealChart MIDI information to the MGU file.

-RealTracks Folder

-The RealTracks styles are stored in Applications/Band-in-a-Box/RealTracks by default.
+RealTracks Folder: The RealTracks styles are stored in Applications/Band-in-a-Box/RealTracks by default.

-You can choose an alternate folder location in the RealTracks Settings dialog by checking "Use a custom folder location for the RealTracks" and then clicking on the folder button and picking an alternate folder.
+You can choose an alternate folder location in the RealTracks Settings dialog by checking Use a custom folder location for the RealTracks and then clicking on the folder button and picking an alternate folder.
 Then, click on the [Update] button to confirm the new location.